Gauri Shinde

 Gauri Shinde (born 6 July 1974) is an Indian film director and screenwriter.
-Shinde made her directional debut with the highly acclaimed English Vinglish (2012), which marked the comeback of actress Sridevi.
+Shinde made her directorial debut with the highly acclaimed English Vinglish (2012), which marked the comeback of actress Sridevi.
 Shinde featured in the Financial Times 2012 list of '25 Indians To Watch'.
 She also featured on Rediff's list of 'Bollywood's 5 Best Directors of 2012'.

 Early life and education

 Gauri Shinde was born and brought up in Pune, where she studied at St Joseph's High School and later graduated from Symbiosis Institute of Mass Communication in Pune.
 Her aspiration towards film-making started right from the days at the end of her college life.

 Career

 She moved to Mumbai for her internship with documentary director Siddharth Kak and later started working with advertising agencies like IBW, Bates Clarion and Lowe Lintas, where R. Balki was the creative director.